digital-asset/davl/model.md

 - `HolidayAllocation`
 - `BookedHoliday`

 The worker regards holidays (both holiday allocation and booked holidays) as items of value which they own.
 The worker may exchange `HolidayAllocation` for `BookedHoliday` (subject to boss approval), which then gives the worker the right not to work on a given day.
-Holidays are rather like cash, but cash which can only be spent on one kind of thing.
+Holidays are rather like cash, but cash which can only be spent on one kind of thing!

 #### `HolidayAllocation`

 This can be modelled as a contract.
 It should signed by both boss and worker.
 The boss must sign because she has the obligation.
-The worker mus sign because he has the right, which cannot be unilaterally removed by the boss.
+The worker must sign because he has the right, which cannot be unilaterally removed by the boss.
-We might regard holiday allocation as allocated only for a specific year or other time period - but lets make this a **v2** feature.
+We might regard holiday allocation as allocated only for a specific year or other time period - but let's make this a **v2** feature.

 #### Holiday Units

 What the smallest unit of holiday?
 For *v1*, let's make it single day.
 Perhaps in *v2* we can support half or quarter days.
 We could choose to model the `HolidayAllocation` and `BookedHoliday` contracts including a given number of days.
 But there is no need for this complication.
 Instead we can have a separate contract for each separate day.
-Perhaps in the future there will be some reason to keep holidays aggregated together in a single contract - but lets wait and see if our hand is forced this way.
+Perhaps in the future there will be some reason to keep holidays aggregated together in a single contract - but let's wait and see if our hand is forced this way.

 #### `BookedHoliday`

 This is a holiday booked for a certain day.
 A `BookedHoliday` is what the worker obtains when he *spends* a `HolidayAllocation`.

 A `BookedHoliday` is not automatically transferable to other dates.
-When a worker has a `BookedHoliday`, he has the assurance that his right to take this day off work cannot be unilaterally revoked by the boss.
+When a worker has a `BookedHoliday` he has the assurance that his right to take this day off work cannot be unilaterally revoked by the boss.
 On the other hand, he has the obligation to take the holiday on the stated day.
 Perhaps in v2 we allow the feature to ask the boss to reschedule.

 A holiday can only transition from allocation to booked if both boss and worker agree.
 We will use a standard DAML proposal mechanism for request/accept.
 We choose in v1 to have the worker request and the boss accept, but there is no reason in principal why the proposal couldn't be in the opposite direction.